Should I Buy Flood Insurance?

-The photos above were taken during the big storm which hit the Delray Beach area in 2014.
+The photos above were taken during the once in 25 years storm which hit the Delray Beach area in 2014.

 One of the questions we’re asked is should I purchase flood insurance for my villa or first floor condo.
 We’re not taking a position one way or the other, only you can make that decision.
 But please read the following, so whatever choice you make, it will be an informed one.

 - Flood damage is not covered by homeowner’s insurance.
 Only flood insurance covers a property loss in your home caused by rising water.

 - Flood insurance is available only for your home; your car is covered exclusively by auto insurance.

 - Every home is located in a flood zone.
 Risks are classified as low, medium, or high.
 Huntington Pointe is in a low risk zone which means you can buy a relatively inexpensive policy for approximately $350 to $400 annually, depending upon the type of coverage you choose.
 If you’re not a Florida resident, there is a significant surcharge.